Leadership Training Course

 Produced and co-taught a seven day workshop to 16 students.
 Led 5 teachers and 1 assistant.
 Collected photos, video testimonials, and interviews to sell next training.

-Iterated and scaled training for the next four years.
+Iterated and scaled live training for the next four years, then moved training online.

 In the evaluative testing of the product, we implemented surveys and one-on-one interviews.
 The surveys and interviews revealed the training was one day too long with too much information for teachers and students to maintain optimal levels of excitement and focus.